viblo/pymunk/docs/src/showcase.rst

 List of papers which has used or mentioned Pymunk:

 #.
+Alex, Janey, Jason Stillerman, Noah Fritzhand, and Tucker Paron.
+   "Agent-Based Model of Crowd Dynamics in Emergency Situations: A Focus on People With Disabilities." arXiv preprint arXiv:2212.08149 (2022).

+#.
 Schöttle, Marius, Tobias Lauster, Lukas J. Roemling, Nicolas Vogel, and Markus Retsch.
    "A continuous gradient colloidal glass."
    Advanced Materials (2022): 2208745.